THOMASELOVE/431-classes-2026/class05/README.md

 1. [Lab 1](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab1) is due tomorrow (Wednesday 2026-09-09) at noon.
     - After completing Lab 1, you'll probably want to get started on [Lab 2](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab2) (due Wednesday 2026-09-16 at noon.)
 After Class 6, we'll have demonstrated all R things in Lab 2 that you'll need to know.
     - [Lab 5](https://github.com/THOMASELOVE/431-labs-2026/tree/main/lab5) involves building a personal website, and you can start working on that *now*, if you like, even though it's not due until early November.
 This is a great way to get ahead.
+There's nothing more you need from me in class to complete that Lab.

 ## The Fantasticks